openlawteam/tribute-subgraph/docker/README.md

 ```

 Then, run the subgraph deployer `npm run deploy-subgraph` to allocate the subgraph names in the Graph Node and deploy the subgraphs to your local Graph Node.

+_IMPORTANT_: The command line will prompt for an input for the `✔ Version Label (e.g. v0.0.1)` for each subgraph.
+Enter the version and the deployment will resume.